dmbarbour/wikilon/docs/AwelonLang.md

 ## Memoization

 The primary basis for incremental computing in Awelon is [memoization](https://en.wikipedia.org/wiki/Memoization).
-Evaluation of word definitions will tend to be implicitly memoized.
+Evaluation of dictionary definitions will tend to be implicitly memoized.
 But programmers may also request memoized evaluation explicitly:

         [computation](memo)